New York Strip Steak

 Instructions

-• Season the steaks with equal amounts of salt and pepper; let the steaks sit at room temperature for 10 to 15 minutes.
+• Prepare the steak.
+Season the steaks with equal amounts of salt and pepper; let the steaks sit at room temperature for 10 to 15 minutes.

-• Heat the avocado oil in a heavy-bottomed skillet set over high heat.
+• Heat the oil.
+Heat the avocado oil in a heavy-bottomed skillet set over high heat.

-• Continue to cook the steak for an additional 4 to 5 minutes, tilting the pan every minute and spooning butter over the meat.
+• Finish cooking.
+Continue to cook the steak for an additional 4 to 5 minutes, tilting the pan every minute and spooning butter over the meat.

-• Remove the steak from the pan and let it rest for 5 to 8 minutes before slicing.
+• Serve.
+When done, remove the steak from the pan and let it rest for 5 to 8 minutes before slicing and serving.

 Notes